sanger-pathogens/bactgen-training-app/Advanced_Bioinformatics/bioinformatics_tools.md

     9. **Manage Docker as a Non-root User (Optional):**

-    To avoid using sudo with every Docker command, add your user to the docker group:
+    To avoid using sudo with every Docker command, add your user to the Docker group:
     ```
     sudo usermod -aG docker $USER
     ```